Stratio/stratio-cassandra/README.md

 bin/cqlsh
 ```

-The Lucene's index files will be stored in the same directories where the Cassandra ones will be.
-The default data directory is `/var/lib/cassandra/data`, and each index is placed next to the SStables of its indexed column family.
+The Lucene's index files will be stored in the same directories where the Cassandra's will be.
+The default data directory is `/var/lib/cassandra/data`, and each index is placed next to the SSTables of its indexed column family.

 For more details about Cassandra please see its [documentation](http://cassandra.apache.org/).

 Example
 =======

-We will create following table to store tweets:
+We will create the following table to store tweets:

 ```
 CREATE TABLE tweets (